 The five existing Student Success Centers have small staffs-on average, about two full-time employees (see Table 1 on page 13).
+Interviewees would like a little more staff capacity, but are also comfortable with what one described collaborate alignment coherence time and space policy sustainability professional development fundraising reform data convenings student SUCCESS partner connections communicate Scale engage leadership hub research faculty focus think statewide deved "The essence of the Success Center work is keeping [colleges] connected and helping them help each other," said Ruth Silon, executive director of Ohio's Student Success Center.

-Interviewees would like a little more staff capacity, but are also comfortable with what one described as a "lean but very productive core staff."
-They all extend their staffing capacity through consultants, faculty on leave from the colleges, interns, and-perhaps most importantly-existing staff at the host associations.
-They also expand their reach through partnerships with other organizations in the state (e.g., four-year college associations, K-12 and workforce agencies) though few of those partnerships are formal or contractual.
+through partnerships with other organizations in the state (e.g., four-year college associations, K-12 and workforce agencies) though few of those partnerships are formal or contractual.

-Centers (Arkansas and Texas) have separate, dedicated space that physically resembles a "center," but in today's virtual world that doesn't seem to pose a problem.
+Thus far, only two Centers (Arkansas and Texas) have separate, dedicated space that physically resembles a "center," but in today's virtual world that doesn't seem to pose a problem.
 Indeed, many Center leads noted that their success really depends on being out on the campuses and at partner meetings.
 As Larry Nespoli, president of the New Jersey Council of County Colleges observed, "The Center for Student Success is less about a physical presence than it is a statewide network of support."